Philip Mudd: Federal Bureau of Investigation

+Life after government service

-Mudd resigned from government service in March 2010 and can be seen as a regular commentator on CNN.
+Mudd resigned from government service in March 2010 and later became a regular commentator on CNN.
 His commentary has also been published by various other networks and print publications.
 He has authored three books.

 On August 20, 2018, then-U.S. President Donald Trump suggested he may revoke Mudd's security clearance, invoking Mudd's "mental condition" in a post on Twitter and referencing one of Mudd's appearances on CNN.
 On August 17, Mudd had engaged in a heated on-air discussion with fellow CNN contributor Paris Dennard concerning Trump's intent to revoke former CIA Director John Brennan's security clearance.
 Former CIA and NSA Director Michael Hayden expressed support for Mudd, calling him a "hero" and a "counter terrorism giant".
 As of March 2019, Mudd's security clearance had not been revoked.

+In early 2023, Mudd retired from his position at CNN.